 The latest forward-thinking project for the Liverpool region will take up a 24-hectare site right next to the existing Edmondson Park train station.

-It will have up to 45,000sq m of retail and commercial space, of which 24,000sq m is slated for the first release stage and is set to roll out when the first group of homeowners move in during 2019.
+It will have up to 45,000sq m of retail and commercial space, of which 24,000sq m is slated for the first release stage and is set to roll out when the first group of homeowners move in during the second half of 2020.

 As early as next year residents will be able to enjoy a supermarket, fresh food store, cinema and several eateries.

 In terms of home options, the first stage will see apartment buildings vary between 10 and 12-storeys high, and these will have podium pools and landscaped areas — and prices are set to start at a reasonable $450,000.

 The mix of terraces and townhomes are to be built near a number of splash pad parks for the suburb’s smallest residents to cool off at.

 A highlight piece of the community, to be built at a later stage, will be a 68m tall apartment tower in the town centre.

 All up, it will offer more than 1800 dwellings to people in the Liverpool LGA, which is predicted to see a population growth of 54 per cent in 20 years — from 214,100 in 2016 to 331,000 in 2036.

 Mr Warwick said there were more than 3000 registered buyers — young families, first-home buyers and some downsizers — on a database.